 Creating a Kafka cluster in a Custom VPCMenu

-This support documentation will walk you through the process of provisioning an Instaclustr Managed Cassandra cluster in an existing VPC that you manage.
+This support documentation will walk you through the process of provisioning an Instaclustr Managed Kafka cluster in an existing VPC that you manage.
 This is only possible for those customers who are running Instaclustr managed cluster in their own cloud account.

 Potential Use Cases

 Instaclustr has identified the following use cases for this feature:

 - Customers with custom/complex network configuration setup.
 For example, AWS Direct Connect, Inter-region VPC peering or VPC Transit Gateways networking can all be set up once for a VPC and then that VPC reused for multiple clusters.

 - Customers looking to minimise AWS network costs.
 For some use cases, cross VPC traffic can be a significant portion of overall infrastructure costs.

 - Customers with a fully automated CI/CD implementation for their application that would like to provision and manage clusters running on the Instaclustr Managed platform.
 Setting up the VPC and peering once and then recreating clusters as necessary will make it easier to implement a fully automated CI/CD.

 Before using this feature you must have it enabled on your account.